API Reference

 AC network data with vectorized admittance representation.

 Provides a unified interface for AC power flow and sensitivity analysis, analogous to DCNetwork for DC formulations.
-Uses edge-based conductance and susceptance vectors for differentiable admittance matrix construction.
+Each branch contributes its from/from, from/to, to/from, and to/to pi-model coefficients, including line charging, transformer taps, phase shifts, switching, and parallel lines.

 Fields